London

 Fulham Pier Hotel

-A confidential boutique hotel perched on the Thames, Fulham side, far from Westminster's tumult.
+A confidential boutique hotel perched on the Thames, Fulham side, far from the Westminster bustle.

 Fulham Pier Hotel occupies a rare position in London: feet in the water, on the south bank of the Thames, in a quiet residential neighbourhood.
-We appreciate the discretion of the address, the 24/7 reception and the attentive concierge service.
-The air-conditioned rooms embrace contemporary sobriety, free Wi-Fi, no frills but genuine attention to detail.
-The 9.7/10 score on 39 reviews reflects flawless execution, rare in this range.
-From 462 € a night, the rate remains high for an establishment without restaurant or spa.
-We come here for the riverside location and intimacy, not the extras ✨
+We appreciate the discretion of the address, the 24-hour reception and the attentive concierge service.
+The air-conditioned rooms embrace contemporary minimalism, free Wi-Fi, no frills but genuine attention to detail.
+The 9.7/10 rating on 39 reviews reflects flawless execution, rare in this bracket.
+From 462 € a night, the rate remains high for an establishment without restaurant or spa mentioned.
+We come here for the riverside location and intimacy, not for ancillary services ✨

 What makes this hotel unique

-• Unique location on Fulham Pier, direct access to Thames riverbanks
+• Unique location on Fulham Pier, direct access to the Thames riverbanks

-• Dedicated concierge and 24/7 reception for tailored service
+• Dedicated concierge and 24-hour reception for bespoke service

-• Fulham's residential neighbourhood, quiet and authentic, away from tourist flows
+• Fulham residential neighbourhood, quiet and authentic, far from tourist flows

 • Air conditioning in all rooms, rare in classic London hotels